opendatalu/ftp-udata-harvester/README.md

 You can launch the synchronization with the command `npm run main`.
 The script named `run-win.sh` launches the synchronization on Windows and creates a log file.
 Bash.exe is needed, it can be found in [git for Windows](https://git-scm.com/download/win).

+## Possible issues
+The synchronisation only works if there are no duplicates, which can appear if the recursive mode is activated.
+The open data portal will rename files to avoid download issues.
+This can lead to name collisions.
+In the case of duplicates or name collisions, the concerned files will not be synchronised.

 ## License
 This software is (c) [Information and press service](https://sip.gouvernement.lu/en.html) of the luxembourgish government and licensed under the MIT license.